 - Bodyworks.
 Test the boundaries of the human body with a group of interactive stations.
 See how your mind plays tricks on you.
 Test your strength and flexibility.
 Discover how your eyes and ears process the sensory world around you.

 Got little ones?
-Don’t miss two of our toddler favorites: Dinosaurs: A Journey Through Time and Just for Tots.
-Plus, for those living gluten free you can feel safe to pop by the Pacific Science Center Cafe as they offer plenty of options.
+Don't miss two of our toddler favorites: Dinosaurs: A Journey Through Time and Just for Tots.
+Plus, for those living gluten free, you can feel safe to pop by the Pacific Science Center Cafe as they offer plenty of options like salads with gluten free salad dressings, hot dogs without buns and veggie and dip snack combos.

 Kid Allergy Travel received sponsored admission to all three museums detailed here (The Museum of Flight, Museum of History and Industry, and Pacific Science Center), along with complimentary admission to see 'Pandas' 3D at the PACCAR IMAX Theater.
 Although this was part of a media visit, rest assured, the opinions provided in the post by Kid Allergy Travel remain our own.
 Photos by Kid Allergy Travel.